jonwaterschoot/plugdata-daisy-simple/01_install_setup_plugdata/03_custom_json_board/03_custom_json_board.md

 There are already some board configurations available in the presets, e.g. Electrosmith's own Pod, Patch(init), there's also a Synthux Simple board.

-On this page we'll use the Synthux Simple PCB as the example.
+In this websites examples we'll use the Synthux Simple PCB pins.
 Note that your build doesn't need to use the exact naming of the components, the custom json can have any name.

+{: .new }
+> Custom naming:
+> - You can name your knobs etc. how you want, just don't use CAPS or spaces.
+>   - it could be `myfatfilter` instead of `knob1`
+> - You can choose a custom name for your board
+> - You can choose the filename of the custom json
+>   - again no spaces!

 1. We make a custom json file (you can do this in a text editor)
 2. In this file we tell the compiler to which pins our components are connected.